-Total Dissolved Solids (SDT, or TDS for its acronym in English: Total Dissolved Solids) are the number of milligrams of the residue that remains after evaporating a water sample previously filtered through a glass fiber filter with a 1.5 micron opening.
+Total Dissolved Solids (SDT, or TDS) is the residue left after evaporating a previously filtered water sample through a 1.5 micron aperture fiberglass element.
 The water evaporates and the residue is brought up to 180 ° C. The result is reported in mg / L.

-TDS include salts, minerals, metals, and any other organic or inorganic compound that is dissolved in the water, or that has passed through the 1.5 micron aperture filter.
+TDS include salts, minerals, metals and any other organic or inorganic compound that is dissolved in the water, or that has passed through the 1.5 micron aperture filter.

-Sometimes TDS are confused with Total Solids (TS), which is the residue that remains after evaporating the same water sample but without filtering.
+Sometimes, TDS is confused with Total Solids (TS), which is the residue that remains after evaporating the same water sample, but without filtering.

 Total Suspended Solids (SST) are those remaining in the 1.5 micron aperture fiberglass filter.
 Therefore, STs are the sum of SSTs and SDTs.